ZhengtongYan/Hands-on-Session-1-of-DW-BI-Course-2022-Spring/README.md

 **3. OLAP Analysis and Results Reporting**

-Use the Saiku analytics tool to create a analysis report using the OLAP cube created in the previous step. **(0.5 points)**
+(1) Use the Saiku analytics tool to create a analysis report using the OLAP cube created in the previous step. **(0.5 points)**

-Then, create a report to visualize the analysis results with charts (e.g., line chart, pie chart, and bar chart). **(0.5 points)**
+(2) Then, create a report to visualize the analysis results with charts (e.g., line chart, pie chart, and bar chart). **(0.5 points)**

 ### **Part2: OLAP analysis with SQL query (Total: 12 points)**
-In Part 1, we focus on how to building a DW&BI application with PostgreSQL and Pentaho using the MOALP model.
-In part 2, we will utilize a different approach to conduct the OALP analysis with a realtional databases, which is called as ROLAP modeling method.
+In Part 1, we focus on how to building a DW&BI application with PostgreSQL and Pentaho using the MOLAP model.
+In part 2, we will utilize a different approach to conduct the OLAP analysis only with PostgreSQL on the start schema.

 **1. Full Star Join**

 Create a full star join by joining the fact table and dimension tables.

-(1) Please use three differnet syntax for join  **(1.5 points)**
+(1) Please use three differnet syntax for join operation **(1.5 points)**

+- WHERE clause, e.g., WHERE T1.id=T2.id
+- INNER JOIN operation, e.g., T1 INNER JOIN T2 ON ( T1.id=T2.id)
+- USING keyword, e.g., T1 INNER JOIN T2 USING (id)

 (2) What are the surrogate key and business key in those tables?
 Why use the surrogate key in star schema? **(0.5 points)**